6 Time Management and Organizational Skills to Easily Increase Productivity

-Time Management Tip #1: Prepare in Advance
+Time Management Skill #1: Prepare in Advance

 The best exercise is for you to plan your entire next day as the last thing you do before coming home from work.
 When you plan your day the night before, your subconscious then goes to work on your plans and goals while you are asleep.
 Very often you will wake up in the morning with ideas and insights that apply to the work of the day.

 A major benefit of preparing your daily list the night before is that this exercise lets you sleep more soundly.
 A major reason for insomnia is your lying awake trying not to forget to remember everything that you have to do the following day.

-Time Management Tip #2: Schedule Your Time
+Time Management Skill #2: Schedule Your Time

-The very act of using your organizational skills to plan your day, week, and month gives you a greater feeling of control and will help increase productivity throughout your day.
+The very act of using your organizational skills to plan your day, week, and month, gives you a greater feeling of control and will help increase productivity throughout your day.
 You’ll feel in charge of your life.
-It actually increases your self-esteem and improves your sense of personal power.
+Mastering your time organization actually increases your self-esteem and improves your sense of personal power.

-Time Management Tip #3: Start Early
+Time Management Skill #3: Start Early